 Endometriosis affects 10 to 15 percent of all women of reproductive age and 70 percent of women with chronic pelvic pain.
-It occurs when cells that line the uterus grow outside the uterus.
+It occurs when cells, similar to those that line the uterus, grow outside the uterus.
 This can cause severe pelvic pain and fertility problems.

 About 30 percent of women with endometriosis have fertility problems.